mendozalourdes/mastermind-game/README.md

 ## Overview

-<i>MasterMind</i>  is an application  inspired by the classic boardgame from 1970[read more about the classic game here](https://boardgamegeek.com/boardgame/2392/mastermind).
+<i>MasterMind</i>  is an application  inspired by the classic boardgame from 1970 ([read more about the classic game here](https://boardgamegeek.com/boardgame/2392/mastermind)).
 The code was generated using [Random.org's](https://www.random.org/) free API to generate 8 random digits from 0 -7 in order to create the 4 digit code, or the 6 digit code for the difficult level.
+User's wins and losses are stored unless they choose to delete/reset their wins/losses.

 ## Installation and Viewing